 A patient’s guide to Laser Eye Surgery

-Does it have to be so complicated?
+But, does it have to be this complicated?

 1. Are you a good candidate for Laser Eye Surgery?

 If you are considering Laser Eye Surgery, then understanding whether you are suitable for treatment is the ideal place to start.
 There are a number of factors that can affect your suitability for Laser Eye Surgery.
 Understanding these factors not only allows you to bust the many myths and outdated beliefs surrounding the industry but also to figure out if now is the right time to have surgery.